Skip to main content

 Learning a new skill, whether it's programming, design, playing an instrument, or a new language, is often a long journey.
 You might have bookmarked tons of learning resources but don't know where to start, or after studying for a while, find your knowledge scattered and hard to organize into a system.
+If you want to incorporate skill learning into your annual OKR for systematic planning, the results will be even better.

 With the FLO.W Notion Template, you can transform skill learning into a well-structured, sustainable system.
 This tutorial uses "Learning Python Programming" as an example to walk you through the entire process from getting started to continuous improvement.